mathie/sage_pay/README.md

 the current implementation will be focused.
 Direct will follow when I (or somebody else) has the impetus to do so.

-# Installation
+## Installation

-You should be able to install the gem directly from Gemcutter, the newly default Rubygems repository.
+You should be able to install the gem directly from Rubygems.
 Simply do:

     (sudo) gem install sage_pay

 and you're good to go.
+If you're adding it as a dependency to an existing project and you're using bundler, simply add:

+    gem 'sage_pay'

+to your `Gemfile` and you're also good to go.

-# Assumptions
+## Assumptions

 This gem currently implements SagePay protocol version 2.23.
 The client app I'm writing is in Rails, so there are probably some assumptions around that, too.

-# Test Configuration
+## Test Configuration

 For running the integration tests, you'll need a valid SagePay account on the simulator.
 If you want to run the integration tests, pass in your vendor name